Eyelid, Facial & Brow Surgery

 Ptosis is the medical term for drooping of the upper eyelid(s) and this can occur at any age.
 There are many causes, although an age-related weakening of the eyelid muscle is the most common cause.
 When the eyelid droops, it may cover the pupil and decrease the field of vision.
 Patients often report that they can see if they raise their eyelids with their fingers.
 Other patients may raise their eyebrows in an effort to raise their drooping eyelids.
 This may make the eyelids feel tired and heavy, especially at the end of the day.

 Ptosis can be corrected in many cases with surgery to tighten the slipped muscle.
 The goal of surgery is to raise the eyelid to allow a full field of vision and also to achieve symmetry with the opposite upper eyelid.
-Many insurance providers cover this surgery, and your doctor will evaluate whether you are likely to qualify.
+Many insurance providers cover this surgery, and Dr. Pace will evaluate whether you are likely to qualify.

 Areas of skin exposed to sunlight, including the eyelids, are at a higher likelihood of developing skin cancer.
 Any new bump or lesion of the eyelids should be evaluated to determine if treatment is required.
 Oculoplastic surgeons are specialists in the treatment of eyelid cancers and in the reconstruction of the eyelid following removal of the skin cancer.